 NHANES uses several methods to monitor the quality of the analyses performed

 by the contract laboratories.
 In the MEC, these methods include performing blind

 split samples collected on “dry run” sessions.
 In addition, contract

 laboratories randomly perform repeat testing on 2.0% of all specimens.

 Progress reports containing any problems encountered during shipping or receipt of specimens, summary statistics for each control pool, QC graphs, instrument calibration, reagents, and any special considerations are submitted to NCHS quarterly.
 The reports are reviewed for trends or shifts in the data.
 The laboratories are required to explain any identified areas of concern.

 All QC procedures recommended by the manufacturers were followed.
-Reported results for all assays meet the Division of AIDS, STD, and TB Laboratory Research’s quality control and quality assurance performance criteria for accuracy and precision.
+Reported results for all assays meet the Division of, STD Prevention Laboratory’s quality control and quality assurance performance criteria for accuracy and precision.

 The data were reviewed.
 Incomplete data or improbable values were sent to the performing laboratory for confirmation.

 Refer to the 2013 - 2014 Laboratory Data Overview for general information on NHANES laboratory data.

 The analysis of NHANES 2013 - 2014 laboratory data must be conducted using the appropriate survey design and demographic variables.
 The NHANES 2013 - 2014 Demographics File contains demographic data, health indicators, and other related information collected during household interviews as well as the sample weight variables.
 The demographics file may be linked to the laboratory data file using the unique survey participant identifier (i.e., SEQN).